 Tolerance of those of different faiths and beliefs is promoted in RE as children gain a greater understanding of religious diversity and practices for those religions represented in the UK.
 Planning for RE is directed by the Standing Advisory Council for Religious Education (SACRE) - Agreed Syllabus for Religious Education.

 The local places of worship are visited as part of the RE curriculum.
 RE is studied by all students at Key stage 3 while students can choose to study ethics at GCSE.

-Over the years, we have celebrated the Golden Jubilee of Queen Elizabeth II and the Weddings of Prince William and Kate Middleton and Prince Harry and Meghan Markle with special events, assemblies and themed lessons.
-Each year Armistice Day is remembered by a whole school assembly led by the principal.
-The whole school take part in the National day of Remembrance and children are encouraged to reflect on this.
-Each year the Academy hold fundraising activities for Children in Need, Sports Relief and Comic Relief as well as local charities.
+Over the years, we have celebrated the Golden Jubilee of Queen Elizabeth II and the weddings of Prince William and Kate Middleton and Prince Harry and Meghan Markle with special events, assemblies and themed lessons.
+Each year Armistice Day is remembered by a whole school assembly led by the Principal.
+The whole school takes part in the National Day of Remembrance and children are encouraged to reflect on this.
+Each year the Academy holds fundraising activities for Children in Need, Sports Relief and Comic Relief as well as local charities.

-For further information of how the Academy seeks to promote key British Values please contact the Academy.
+For further information of how we seek to promote key British Values please contact the Academy.